azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Application Settings listing for the Function App is shown.](media/2020-06-30-19-52-53.png "Function Application settings")

-## Exercise 3: Configure the Chat Web App settings

-Duration: 10 minutes

-## Exercise 4: Deploying the App Services
+## Exercise 3: Deploying the App Services

 Duration: 15 minutes